-With kickoff fast-approaching, here are a few final thoughts about today's game.
+With kickoff fast approaching, here are a few final thoughts on today's Vikings-Packers contest.

 How to Take in Today's Game Game Time: 12:00 p.m.
 CT TV:FOXRadio:Vikings Radio Network; KFAN-FM 100.3/KTCN-AM 1130Mobile:NFL Mobile (exclusively on Verizon)

 Vikings offense plays a role in slowing down Packers offenseAny time a team plays an offense as hot as Green Bay's, the talk is always about how its defense can slow down quarterback Aaron Rodgers and Co.
 That has been the case this week leading up to the second matchup between the Vikings and the Packers on the season after Green Bay put up 35 points of offense in the first meeting.
 But also keep in mind that the Vikings offense plays an important role in this aspect of the game, too.

 In the first contest versus Green Bay, the Vikings offense did not drive into Green Bay territory until the 4th quarter, they did not generate a drive with more than two 1st downs until their sixth series and the punted or turned the ball over on every possession of the first half.
 This gave Green Bay short field position and also helped lead to a large deficit for the Vikings, both of which turned the game on its head as things got out of hand.
 The Vikings defense actually hung in there for a good chunk of the game, forcing Green Bay into four three-and-out series in five possessions after giving up two early touchdowns.

 The Vikings offense had a similar problem of sustaining drives last week in Chicago.
 If the offense can rectify this problem and find a way to drive the ball down the field while sustaining drives, it will go a long way toward slowing down this explosive Packers offense.